-A Quick Guide to Quick-Pickling Summer Produce
+A Quick Guide to Quick Pickling Fruits & Vegetables

 For pickling newbies, the thought of boiling jars and making sure lids are sealed properly can be a bit intimidating.
 That’s why we’re all about quick-pickling when we need a quick pickle fix.
-We chatted with Marisa McClellan of the popular site Food in Jars for her tips on how to maximize that summertime goodness and spice up your salads and pizzas with some easy-to-pickle produce.
+We chatted with Marisa McClellan of the popular site Food in Jars for her tips on how to maximize veggie goodness and spice up your salads and pizzas with some easy-to-pickle produce.

 You want produce at peak ripeness.
 If it’s not perfectly peaking yet, choose underripe fruit and veggies over soft, squishy ones.
 For maximum freshness, it’s helpful to use produce that’s currently in season.

-What to Quick-Pickle?
+What Can You Quick-Pickle?

 This time of year you have so many options!
 Some of our favorite things to quick-pickle: